madhu-peri/DS-Projects/README.md

 # DS-Projects

-This repository will contain all my data anakysis and machine learning projects.
+This repository will contain all my data analysis and machine learning projects.